About Nobe Young Falls

-Nobe Young Falls is in the Giant Sequoia National Monument Western Divide District, which itself resides in the Tule River District of Sequoia National Forest.
+Nobe Young Falls is in the Giant Sequoia National Monument Western Divide District, which itself resides in the Tule River District of Sequoia National Forest near Porterville in Tulare County, California.
+It is administered by the USDA Forest Service.
 For information or inquiries about this area as well as current conditions, visit the Giant Sequoia National Monument website.
 You can also look up the Sequoia National Forest website or Facebook page.

-Nobe Young Falls was near the Ponderosa Lodge, which itself was about ??? hours drive east of Porterville along the Hwy 190, which became the Western Divide Highway.
-Porterville was roughly 2.5 hours drive (without traffic) north of Los Angeles via Bakersfield on the Hwy 65.
+Nobe Young Falls was near the Ponderosa Lodge, which itself was about 1.5 hours drive east of Porterville along the Hwy 190, which became the Western Divide Highway.

 Related Top 10 Lists

 Featured Images and Nearby Attractions

 No users have submitted a write-up/review of this waterfall